EclipseAleo/.github/profile/README.md

 ## 🚀 Features

-- ✅ Submit and accept loan requests privately
-- ✅ Collateral handled confidentially
+- ✅ Oracle
+  - ✅ Create any data feed at any time
-- ✅ ZK-matching between borrowers and lenders
+  - ✅ Become a provider or an aggregator and earn rewards
-- ✅ Track loan repayments anonymously
   - ✅ Slashing system for malicious actors

+=> Decentralized fully functional public oracle, ready to be used by developers thanks to the SDK.

+- ✅ Lending platform
+  - ✅ USDA Vault emission backed by Aleo without any external liquidity needed
+  - ✅ Real governance system rewarding ECLP token holders with fees issued from the vault

+=> Self-sustainable private lending platform already able to create value.

 ---